Use of acoustic hangers, considerations for a correct selection and benefits

 Weight of suspended ceiling x surface covered by each acoustic hanger

-If we follow the previous example providing that the weight per ceiling is 40 kg/m² (8.19 lbs/ft²), here are the results:
+If we follow the previous example provided that the weight per square meter of ceiling is 40 kg/m² (8.19 lbs/ft²), here are the results:

 Ceiling 1 = 11 Hz Natural frequency